henryaj/buildgrid/README.rst

    pip3 install --user -e .

 This will install BuildGrid's python dependencies into your user’s homedir in ~/.local and will run BuildGrid directly from the git checkout.
-It is recommended you asjust your path with::
+It is recommended you adjust your path with::

   export PATH="${PATH}:${HOME}/.local/bin"